Funeral: Memorial services

-A memorial service is one given for the deceased, often without the body present.
-The service takes place after cremation or burial at sea, after donation of the body to an academic or research institution, or after the ashes have been scattered.
+A memorial service or memorial gathering is one given for the deceased, often without the body present.
+The service takes place after cremation or burial at sea, after an entombment in a mausoleum's crypt, after donation of the body to an academic or research institution, after a traditional burial in a cemetery plot (remains either in a coffin or an urn) or after the ashes have been scattered someplace.
 It is also significant when the person is missing and presumed dead, or known to be deceased though the body is not recoverable.
-These services often take place at a funeral home; however, they can be held in a home, school, workplace, church or other location of some significance.
-A memorial service may include speeches (eulogies), prayers, poems, or songs to commemorate the deceased.
-Pictures of the deceased and flowers are usually placed where the coffin would normally be placed.
+These services often take place at a funeral home; however, they can be held in a home, university, town hall, country club, restaurant, beach, community center, pub, workplace, hotel, museum, place of worship, townhouse, hospital chapel, civic center, health club, sports field, performing arts center, cemetery chapel, an urban park or other location of some significance.
+A memorial service may include speeches (eulogies), prayers, poems, or songs (most particularly hymns) to commemorate the deceased.
+Pictures of the deceased and flowers with sometimes an urn are usually placed where the coffin would normally be placed.

 After the sudden deaths of important public officials, public memorial services have been held by communities, including those without any specific connection to the deceased.
 For examples, community memorial services were held after the assassinations of US presidents James A. Garfield and William McKinley.